 Simple Maintenance for Archery- 2nd Edition by Ruth Rowe and Alan Anderson

 A good introduction basic bow and arrow maintenance specifically for recurve and compound target archery.
 Useful, clear instructions in one compact volume.
 Some of the same kind of information can be found on-line and in other archery books, but this is a nice compilation.
 Check the link for a list of what is included in the book.
 Not available from Amazon.

 The Simple Art of Winning, by Rick McKinney

-A classic book on Olympic Recurve archery by Olympic Champion and coach Rick McKinney.
-The book contains detail on technique and the mental game.
-This book doesn’t teach the latest techniques and fads and is still the number one recommendation of many top Olympic Recurve archers.
+The classic book on Olympic Recurve archery by Olympic Champion and coach Rick McKinney.
+The book contains details on shooting technique and the mental game.
+This book doesn’t teach the latest techniques and fads and in spite of that, or more likely, because of that, it is still the number one recommendation of many top Olympic Recurve archers.
+The book has a section on equipment and tuning, but if you are just getting into archery you’ll probably want to also get a book with more detail on selecting equipment.
 Not available from Amazon.